Fadi002/unshackle/README.md

 <p align="center">
 <a href="#"><img src="https://media.discordapp.net/attachments/1124408428333367367/1135886585594920960/download.png" height="200"></a>
 </p>
 Unshackle is an open-source tool to bypass Windows and Linux user passwords from a bootable USB based on Linux.
-(Linux bypass is still under development)

 Contributions are welcomed.